ProvLeon/prediction_model/README.md

 ## Overview

 This project implements a real-time student location tracking and pattern analysis system.
 It uses machine learning to detect anomalies in student movement patterns and provides alerts for potential safety concerns.
+The system is designed to work with a SQLite database for ease of deployment and testing.

 ## Features